florian-besser/accelerated-build-now-plugin/README.md

 Download the [latest release](https://github.com/florian-besser/accelerated-build-now-plugin/releases) and use Jenkins installer advanced tab to upload and install it to Jenkins.

 ## How to use :
-When your Jenkins cluster is overloaded with jobs (a queue with 10+ builds, all the executors busy with nightly builds that take ages), you know you will wait ages before the job you want to run effectively starts running.
+When your Jenkins cluster is overloaded with jobs (for example a queue with 10+ builds, all the executors busy with nightly builds that take ages), you know you will wait ages before the job you want to run effectively starts running.
 Relax !
-With the Accelerated Build Now Plugin, your job will run right away !
+With the Accelerated Build Now Plugin, your job will get scheduled with top priority !

 1. The queue is full of automatically (not user launched) scheduled jobs, and the only executor available is busy ...